 Honens Prize Laureate

-Ken-David Masur, Tessa Lark, Metropolis Ensemble and the Momenta, Verona and Barkada Quartets, at festivals such as the Chelsea Music Festival, Honens Festival, Santa Fe Chamber Music Festival, and Klavier-Festival Ruhr, among others.
-He has also composed and produced a number of film soundtracks, including Walking Painting by Fabienne Verdier and Nuit d’opéra à Aix, a short film made in association with the Festival d’Aix-en-Provence.
-His compositions are published by the Japan-based
+Among the highlights of his work as a composer are commissions and performances by leading artists and ensembles including: Ken-David Masur, Lukas Ligeti, Tessa Lark, Metropolis Ensemble, and the Momenta, Verona and Barkada Quartets, at festivals such as the Chelsea Music Festival, Honens Festival, Santa Fe Chamber Music Festival, Portland Piano International, and the Klavier-Festival Ruhr, among others.
+He has also composed and produced a number of film soundtracks, including Walking Painting by Fabienne Verdier and Nuit d’opéra à Aix, made in association with the Festival d’Aix-en-Provence.
+His compositions are published by the Japan-based Muse Press.

-After completing his undergraduate studies in Budapest, Vienna, and Florence, Namoradze moved to New York for his master’s at The Juilliard School and his doctorate at the CUNY Graduate Center holding the Graduate Center Fellowship, where his dissertation on macroharmony in late Ligeti received a distinction for exceptional achievement with a nomination for the Barry Brook Award.
-His teachers have included Emanuel Ax, Yoheved Kaplinsky, Zoltán Kocsis, Matti Raekallio, and Elisso Virsaladze in piano, and John Corigliano in composition.
-For four years Namoradze served on the faculty of Queens College, where he taught chamber music, composition, and music history.
+Namoradze was born in Tbilisi, Georgia in 1992 and grew up in Budapest, Hungary.
+After completing his undergraduate in Budapest, Vienna and Florence, he moved to New York for his master’s at The Juilliard School and his doctorate at the CUNY Graduate Center, holding the Graduate Center Fellowship.
+His teachers and mentors have included Emanuel Ax, Yoheved Kaplinsky, Zoltán Kocsis, Matti Raekallio, András Schiff, and Eliso Virsaladze in piano, and John Corigliano in composition.
+For several years Namoradze served on the faculty of Queens College, where he taught chamber music, composition, and music history.

 Click on thumbnail to open photo, then right-click to download.